 Presenting findings to children

-The Global Kids Online toolkit invites researchers and research users to adopt a child-centred approach which sees children as rights-holders and citizens, able to actively shape the online domain and able to exercise agency in the digital environment.
-This includes taking a participatory approach to involving children throughout the research process, including when communicating study findings, as they are a key stakeholder.
+The Global Kids Online toolkit invites researchers and research users to adopt a child-centred approach that sees children as rights-holders and citizens, able to actively shape the online domain and to exercise agency in the digital environment.
+This includes taking a participatory approach to involving children throughout the research process, including when communicating study findings, as they are key stakeholders.

-To facilitate this process, we have developed resources which present the country findings in a child-friendly manner.
+To facilitate this process, we have developed resources that present the country findings in a child-friendly manner.

-- Animation film: Presenting research findings to children.
-This video illustrates how a researcher can disseminate findings to child audiences.
-It can be used as a resource to show to children for educational purposes and can be adapted in different languages with subtitles or new voiceover.
-You can access the version without a voiceover and download the film script.
+- Animation film Presenting research findings to children: this illustrates how a researcher can communicate findings to child audiences.
+It can be used as a resource to show to children for educational purposes, and can be adapted in different languages with subtitles or a new voiceover.
+A version without a voiceover can be accessed and the film script can be downloaded.

-The efficient communication of research findings requires the development of a communications strategy.
-This includes a carefully planned communication process with several steps, such as: setting objectives; developing messages; targeting audiences; choosing channels; planning activities; allocating resources; and measuring success.
+Communicating research findings efficiently requires a communications strategy.
+This includes a carefully planned communication process with several steps, such as setting objectives; developing messages; targeting audiences; choosing channels; planning activities; allocating resources; and measuring success.

-- GKO toolkit launch package: developed for the launch of the research toolkit, the package includes a media coverage plan, web story/ press release, social media materials, a promotional video, an executive summary of pilot findings, and a blog post.
+- GKO research toolkit launch package: includes a media coverage plan, web story/ press release, social media materials, a promotional video, an executive summary of pilot findings, and a blog post.

-- Project flyer: summarising the project and research tools, this can be used for wide proportion of the research.
+- Project flyer: this summarises the project and research tools and can be used for wide promotion of the research.
 Download the project flyer.

-- Blogs posts and research updates: GKO uses regular news updates to disseminate research updates and draw attention to the project outputs.
-These are available at: globalkidsonline.net/updates.
-Some examples of blog posts used to disseminate our research: Challenges of parental responsibility in the digital age; How do children use the internet?; Piloting a research toolkit on child internet use in rural South Africa; The internet of opportunities: what children say.
+- Blog posts and research updates: GKO uses regular news updates to communicate research updates and draw attention to the project outputs.
+These are available at globalkidsonline.net/updates.
+Some examples of blog posts used to communicate our research are: Challenges of parental responsibility in the digital age; How do children use the internet?; Piloting a research toolkit on child internet use in rural South Africa; The internet of opportunities: what children say.

-- Tracking user engagement: an example of using Google analytics to track how users engage with the online content.
+- Tracking user engagement: an example of using Google analytics to track how Global Kids Online users engage with the online content.

 Anyone may use the resources under the Attributive Non-Commercial Creative Commons License (CC BY-NC) crediting Global Kids Online as the source.